Sese92/vue_dapp/README.md

-# DAPP made with Vue.js
+# DAPP with Vue.js and Truffle Framework
 Website made with Vue.js that allow you to use your own ethereum network and make transactions with it

 To make a new Vue project: